The investment factor

 However, this is often simpler than portrayed by the financial services industry.
 For many professionals there is a default strategy based on low-cost global index funds (also known as ‘passive’ or ‘tracker’ funds) that will work perfectly well.
 The benefits of more complex strategies are quite difficult to demonstrate, although the extra costs are easily identified.

-“My aim is to equip you to make your own decisions rather than designing a strategy for you.”
+“The aim of this resource is to equip you to make your own decisions rather than designing a strategy for you.”

 The discussion of risk in relation to investment strategy is also key, but again the financial services industry often comes up short in this area.